JupiterOne/graph-slack/docs/jupiterone.md

 directly to Slack APIs using the JupiterOne Slack app to obtain information and allows delivery of Slack messages to specific channels.

+## Slack + JupiterOne Integration Benefits

+- Visualize Slack teams, channels, and users in the JupiterOne graph.
+- Map Slack users to employees in your JupiterOne account.
+- Map Slack users to the channels they have access to.
+- Monitor changes to Slack teams, channels, and users using JupiterOne alerts.
+- Create issues within Slack channels or directly to Slack users from JupiterOne alerts.

+## How it Works

+- JupiterOne periodically fetches Slack teams, channels, and users to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
+- Configure alerts to use the Slack workflow option to notify a channel or user.
+- Configure alerts to take action when the JupiterOne graph changes.

+## Requirements

+- JupiterOne requires the JupiterOne Slack app be installed in your Slack account with the requested OAuth scopes selected.
+- You must have permission in JupiterOne to install new integrations.

 ## Setup

 ### Integration Configuration